Girv98/asca-rust/doc/doc-cli.md

 ### Romanisation file (.alias)
 An alias file has two sections, `into` and `from`.
 These describe deromanisation and romanisation, respectively.

-Each section is introduced with a tag preceded by '@', then followed by a new line delimited list of alias rules (similiar to a rule file).
+Each section is introduced with a tag preceded by `@`, then followed by a newline delimited list of alias rules (similiar to a rule file).

 Example:
 ```